SmartHomePrivacyProject/VCFingerprinting/README.md

 # Voice Command Fingerprinting Attack

+The dataset and code are for research purposes only.

+Reference:
+Sean Kennedy, Haipeng Li, Chenggang Wang, Hao Liu, Boyang Wang, Wenhai Sun, “I Can Here Your Alex: Voice Command Fingerprinting Attacks on Smart Home Speakers,” IEEE International Conference on Communication  and Network Security (CNS), June 10-12, 2019.
+(The first three authors contribute equally in this paper)

 This repository contains the source code and data for the Voice Command Fingerprinting Attack.
 The attack is a privacy leakage attack that allows a passive adversary to infer the activity of a smart speaker user by eavesdropping encrypted traffic between the smart speaker and the smart speaker's cloud services.

 ## Content